 Relocating to Luxembourg

-Luxembourg is an interesting alternative to consider for relocation, especially for EU-residents.
-Centrally positioned between Belgium, France and Germany it offers an attractive tax environment, interesting culture and excellent opportunities to establish a business.
+Especially since it has introduced an investor visa programme, Luxembourg has become an interesting alternative to consider for relocation, for both EU and non-EU-residents.
+Centrally positioned between Belgium, France and Germany, it offers an attractive tax environment, interesting culture and excellent opportunities to establish a business.

 Read more about relocation to Luxembourg